 As a team we were excited, now we had to get our founder and MD on board.
-We presented our findings to them both in a bid for more time to build out our thinking.
-Turns our they shared our excitement and gave us the green light to crack on with it.
+We presented our findings to them both in a bid for more time to build out our thinking – we are a small business, we can wanted to make use of being agile.
+Turns out they shared our excitement and gave us the green light to crack on with it.

 Where to from here?

 To date, the work we have done had all been manual – requiring a human to spend time reading conversations, querying databases and establishing a clear understanding of the clients journey.
 Very insightful, but not scalable.

 Which led the team to the next objective – how can we automate this or generally make it more scalable?
 And how can we incorporate that into our daily processes so our churn rates are the lowest they can be and we achieve high growth overall?
 Enter our pattern recognition algorithm – our focus in our next post (part 2)…